Introduction

 The apt update

 command updates the local repository with package metadata (info about the latest versions available) and prints the list of upgradeable packages.
-Always execute the update command before upgrades or installations to ensure to get the latest version.
+Always execute the update command before upgrades or installations to ensure you get the latest version.

 sudo apt update